Nyesha loves writing about cooking/recipes, restaurants, movies, weddings, and poetry.

 Back in the day and even now, you can often purchase an egg bagel for $1 or less!

-Just like a New York slice of pizza which is also economical, a New York egg bagel is so budget friendly and is often a weekday carbohydrate staple (a typical go-to meal) among busy and rushing, commuting workers.
+Just like a New York slice of pizza which is also economical, a New York egg bagel is a food that is so budget friendly and is often a weekday carbohydrate staple (a typical go-to meal) among busy and rushing, commuting workers.

 Egg bagel sandwich options

-If you're thinking about splurging, how about getting some cream cheese on your egg bagel instead of butter?
+If you're thinking about splurging, how about getting some cream cheese to eat with your egg bagel instead of butter?
 It does not stop with your early morning breakfast meal however.

 - Perhaps, you might prefer to have a lighter breakfast and save your egg bagel purchase for lunch time.